 On any social network, following top influencers can help you grow your own following, while staying up-to-date with important trends.
 You can reply to them, share their posts and eventually they’ll share your posts too.

-Take five minutes to use a tool like Topsy to find top influencers in your industry, or check out some possible influencers on LinkedIn.
+Check out some possible influencers in your industry on LinkedIn, Twitter and other social networks.
 Follow these people and engage with them while posting high-quality content of your own.

 Do something social whenever you have five minutes to spare and you may just be surprised at how fast your following grows.